When you think of the word epidemic, there are a few things that might come to mind:

 - The influenza epidemic during World War I

 - The boy band craze of the late 1990s

 But what about hearing loss?
 Hearing loss is on the rise, in part because our population is aging.
 But that’s only part of the story.
 According to the World Health Organization, more than a billion young people will lose their hearing over the next 15 years – enough that the organization is asking leaders to take action.
 Because the same things causing hearing loss in “the young” are affecting the rest of the population as well.

-The short answer is our device habits: the more people become connected to their devices, the more their hearing is impacted.
-Take our mobile phones, for example, they’re now a one-stop shop for all our media needs, allowing us to stream Netflix shows or download music all on one device.
+The short answer is our device habits: the more people connect to their devices, the more their hearing is impacted.
+Take our mobile phones, for example.
+They’re now a one-stop-shop for all our media needs, allowing us to stream Netflix shows or download music all on one device.
 And as any polite person would do, we try to keep the noise produced by these devices to ourselves with headphones or earbuds.

 Listening to those devices for an extended period of time – and at a high volume, especially if you’re trying to drown out the noise from a busy city street – will do a number on your ears.
 Keep in mind, too, that music is actually getting louder: just ask legendary producer Rick Rubin, who has been accused of raising the average sound level on the albums he produces.
 Constant connection with devices and louder music is a terrible combination for your ears.

 You’ll hurt your eyes – and your ears